- 1 cleaning mode

 - Quiet brush with a high pitched humming sound

 - EasyStart feature which increased brushing power over 14 days

 There is no faulting the battery life on this brush.
 It is superb and knocks the competition for six.

 Based on one user, the EasyClean will last for 42 x 2 minute cleans, that is 84 minutes of brushing time or 3 weeks usage.

 Marginally larger than comparable brushes the slight increase in size is outweighed by the battery life.
 If you went away on holiday you would not need to worry about taking a charger with you.

 If multiple people use this brush (remember to change the brush head) the usage time will still be up to 84 minutes of brushing, but the number of weeks usage will decrease.

 Part of why the brush is so efficient is that at the end of a 2 minute cleaning cycle it automatically powers off.

 It is a simple feature which not only conserves power but saves a button press for the user and is a great indicator that brushing time is complete.

-Less noisy than an Oral-B brush, the Philips motor appears to be more efficient in its power use.
+The brushing is less noisy than an Oral-B brush, so it seems that the Philips motor is more efficient in its power use.